 The promotion of inspiration - even by fast fashion retailers - may seem like a strange argument coming from a website that is largely protectionist in nature, one that believes that designers and garments deserve the same level of protection as photographers and photos.

-However, there is a very fine line between imitation and inspiration, and it is an important one – one that cannot be confused or widely misused – because fashion so thoroughly depends on the ability to draw inspiration from existing sources … because the silhouette of the pencil skirt already exists and the button-up white shirt has already been done.
-If we were to start calling ‘COPY!’ every time an existing element was used, we would be clothing-less within a season or two.
+However, there is a very fine line between imitation and inspiration, and it is an important one – one that cannot be confused or widely misused – because fashion thoroughly depends on the ability to draw inspiration from existing sources … because the silhouette of the pencil skirt already exists and the button-up white shirt has already been done.
+If we were to start calling ‘COPY!’ every time an existing element was used, fashion would be deprived of the ability to look to existing works for inspiration.

 Outside of the U.S.